Virtual Birth Doula - tracy hartley

 But the worst part is feeling so alone!
 A nurse will be with you for approximately a third of the time that you’re in the labor room, and the doctor will probably not be there much longer than an hour or two.
 That can leave many, many hours in which it’s just you and your partner, who is just as worried, lost and confused as you are – if not more!
 If your mother or sister or friend is there to help, they may only have their own experience to go by, and won’t be of as much help as you need.

-I’ve attended almost 700 births in person, plus several virtually, and I’ve never seen two births that went exactly the same way!
+I’ve attended more than 700 births in person, plus several virtually, and I’ve never seen two births that went exactly the same way!
 You need someone with the experience to know what’s necessary and what isn’t – what you have to do and what you can decline.
 You also need to know how to get what you want without making an enemy of the nurses or doctors, because doing that will just make your experience worse!
+That’s why I decided to write a book!
+700 Babies is available on Amazon in paperback and Kindle format.

 Looking for support as your due date approaches?